SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/my-tasks.md

 ---
 description: >-
-  This article provides insight into the My Tasks section.
+  This article provides insight into the Tasks section.
 ---

-# My Tasks
+# Tasks

-The **My Tasks** tile is located on the left side of Syskit Point, and a notification bubble displays the number of tasks that need to be reviewed.
+The **Tasks** tile is located on the left side of Syskit Point, and a notification bubble displays the number of tasks that need to be reviewed.

 To view tasks assigned to you, click the **Tasks button (1)** in your Syskit Point.

 ![My Tasks tile](../../.gitbook/assets/permissions-review-my-tasks-tile.png)

-**My Tasks** screen displays the active Access Review task with the most important information:
+**Tasks** screen displays the active Access Review task with the most important information:

 * **Requested date (1)**
 * **Due date (2)**